How to find a yacht job: Navigating the marine recruitment minefield

 - Visa’s can be the make or break for getting a job on board a superyacht.
 Your crew agent will be able to inform you which visa’s and paperwork you will need, but before signing up, crew should always have a passport with at least six-months validity.
 Crew from outside the USA and Canada will also need to ensure they have a B1/B2 visa before they leave home, if they are hoping to work in the US or Canada.

 With more and more crew agencies working solely online, make sure to scour the internet and submit your CV to online crew agents and forums in the relevant hiring ports.
-Check Facebook and Twitter for jobs, but remember, yachts are looking for reliable and dedicated crew, not just friends of friends.
+Check crew agents' job boards daily, and head to Facebook, Twitter and Google+ Communities for new job postings, but remember, yachts are looking for reliable and dedicated crew, not just friends of friends.

 Abi Dunlop of Greycoat Lumleys advised, "There is a huge amount of activity for yacht jobs and marine recruitment on various social media groups – Facebook in particular is has become a hotspot for advertising jobs and friends recommending people they’ve met.
 So much so that we've had a triple figure application count overnight for a junior stewardess role at the beginning of the Med season.
 This seems to be an emerging and cost effective way for many yachts to find crew – and there does seem to be plenty of candidates responding to these posts – meaning that many are escaping the need to use an agency at all."

-This is not always a good move for prospective crew, however, as many are missing out on the valuable industry expertise and tailored advice provided by professional crew agents.
+This is not always a good move for prospective crew, however, as many are missing out on the valuable industry expertise and tailored advice provided by professional crew agents by applying for these jobs themselves.

-- Start early: Start walking the dock between 7:30 and 8:00am when crew start work.
-Crew will be working out on the deck until about 11:00am, there is little point going after this time.
+Start early: Start walking the dock between 07:30 and 08:00am when crew start work.
+Crew will only be working out on the deck until about 11:00am, so there is little point going after this time.

-- Presentation: Carry your CVs in a backpack or purse – no plastic bags!
+Presentation: Carry your CVs in a portfolio, satchel or purse – no plastic bags!
 Keep paper wrinkle-free and presentable.
 A dog-eared CV is likely to go straight into the bin.

 Most importantly, when walking the dock, be prepared to hear the answer ‘no’.
 Don’t be disheartened.
 Stay confident and try again.
 Find out where and when to hit the various 'hiring ports' around the world for greater chance of getting that yacht job.